Uberi/setup-machine/README.md

 These are the hardware-specific tweaks:

 * I enabled S3 sleep mode ("deep") instead of S0 ("s2idle") by adding `mem_sleep_default=deep` to `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub`, so it became `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash mem_sleep_default=deep"`.
 This makes battery consumption much lower when suspended (from [this AskUbuntu answer](https://askubuntu.com/questions/1029474/ubuntu-18-04-dell-xps13-9370-no-longer-suspends-on-lid-close)).
-* Since there's no hardware mute button, I added a custom shortcut so that Super + Backslash will run this command to toggle mute, and flash the Capslock LED once if unmuting and twice if muting: `sh -c 'if amixer set Capture toggle | grep -q "\[on\]"; then sudo capslock-led 10 0.1; else sudo capslock-led 1010 0.1; fi'`.
+* Since there's no hardware mute button, I added a custom shortcut so that Super + Backslash will run this command to toggle mute, and flash the Capslock LED once if unmuting and twice if muting: `sh -c 'if amixer set Capture toggle | grep -q "\[on\]"; then sudo /usr/bin/capslock-led 10 0.1; else sudo /usr/bin/capslock-led 1010 0.1; fi'`.
 This uses my custom `capslock-led` script; for more details check out the comments in `files/scripts/capslock-led`.
 * Sensors are set up with `sudo sensors-detect`.
 Afterwards, `sensors` gives the right output.
 I then installed TLP with `sudo apt-get install tlp tlp-rdw` to get better battery life.
 This results in the advertised 6 hours of battery life, even with moderately heavy workloads.
-* Some applications don't scale properly on a HiDPI monitor - set them up so that they're 2x scaled:
-    * Zoom - change `scaleFactor=1` to `scaleFactor=2` in `~/.docker-zoom-us/.config/zoomus.conf` (the usual Zoom configuration file is `.config/zoomus.conf`, but we're running it inside Docker).
+* I followed [these instructions](https://unix.stackexchange.com/questions/189675/is-there-a-way-to-adjusts-the-brightness-of-the-monitor) for changing the brightness of an external monitor using `ddccontrol`:
+    * Install and load userspace I2C kernel module: `sudo apt-get install i2c-tools ddccontrol; sudo modprobe i2c-dev` (the `ddccontrol` package will configure systemd to load the `i2c-dev` kernel module automatically on boot).
+    * Use `sudo i2cdetect -l` to find all I2C devices, there were several lines containing "DDC", which looked like this: `i2c-7	i2c       	DPDDC-B                         	I2C adapter`.
+    * Tried each `i2c-<N>` value like `sudo ddccontrol dev:/dev/i2c-<N>`.
+The only one that didn't give a `DDC/CI at dev:/dev/i2c-<N> is unusable (-1).` error was `sudo ddccontrol dev:/dev/i2c-7` - so `/dev/i2c-7` was the right I2C interface.
+    * In the output of `sudo ddccontrol dev:/dev/i2c-7`, the brightness control was listed as `		> id=brightness, name=Brightness, address=0x10, delay=-1ms, type=0`, so `0x10` is the right I2C address.
+    * Tried `sudo ddccontrol dev:/dev/i2c-7 -r 0x10 -w 20`, which set the monitor brightness to 20% of maximum, it worked.
+    * Set up a shell alias `alias monitor-brightness='sudo ddccontrol dev:/dev/i2c-7 -r 0x10 -w'` to easily adjust this in the future.

+And some hardware-specific workarounds:

+* Sometimes the touchpad stops working after sleeping and then resuming.
+To fix this when it happens, run `sudo rmmod i2c_hid; sudo modprobe i2c_hid` to reload the I2C HID kernel module.
+* Sometimes upon resuming from sleep, the lock screen fails to show up and the mouse can be moved, but nothing responds.
+In these cases the lock screen is still present, just not visible - type in your password and press Enter, and it should unlock.